mozey/ts/modules/preact/my-widget/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve demo with hot reload at localhost:8080
 npm run dev

 # build npm ready bundles to be consumed by other Preact web apps